Latent Spherical Flow Policy for Reinforcement Learning with Combinatorial Actions: Experiments

 \section{Experiments}

-We evaluate \ours on a public benchmark and on a real-world sexually transmitted infection testing task.\footnote{We will release our code upon acceptance. } We also conduct ablation studies to validate key design choices.
+We evaluate \ours on a public benchmark and on a real-world sexually transmitted infection testing task.\footnote{Our code is available at \url{https://github.com/anagha-satish/combinatorial-diffusion} } We also conduct ablation studies to validate key design choices.